 We take pride in providing authentic travel recommendations based on our own experiences.
 We may earn a commission when you purchase a product or book a reservation.
 Learn more ›

-Three Rivers, California, is located near the Kaweah River’s North, Middle, and South Forks meet.
+Three Rivers, California, is near the Kaweah River’s North, Middle, and South Forks meet.
 This small town near the Sierra Nevada mountains is home to water sports and natural attractions.
-Overall, the San Joaquin Valley offers some of the area’s best things to do outdoors.
+The San Joaquin Valley offers some of the area’s best outdoor activities.

-Because even just getting to Three Rivers is a bit of an adventure, is Three Rivers, California worth visiting?
+Because even just getting to Three Rivers is a bit of an adventure, is Three Rivers, California, worth visiting?
 There are no airports or direct bus lines, so driving is the only option.
 It takes about four hours or 250 miles to drive from San Francisco.
-And from Los Angeles, the drive is about three and a half hours.
+From Los Angeles, the drive is about three and a half hours.
 Keep in mind that part of the trip is uphill along mountain roads.

 About 3,000 people call Three Rivers home.
 It is a family-friendly area with plenty to do for adventurers and history buffs.
 The relatively mild climate makes the town accessible year-round and an ideal vacation destination.

 The town of Three Rivers sits at an elevation of 843 feet near the entrances to two national parks.
 Both the Sequoia National Park and Kings Canyon National Park are breathtaking.

 The Sequoia National Park has more old-growth Sequoia groves.
 In contrast, Kings Canyon Park extends into the valley and has multiple canyons, waterfalls, and foothill peaks – perfect for hiking and climbing.